30 Women Who Dominate Their Sport

 6. Hilary Knight, Hockey

-Hilary Knight has been helping set the tone for women’s hockey for years now.
-Since her collegiate days with the NCAA Champion Wisconsin Badgers, Knight has been ripping shots to the back of the net with ease.
+Hilary Knight has been helping set the tone for women’s hockey for years now, and she only keeps getting better.
+From her high school days playing prep at the esteemed Choate Rosemary Hall to her collegiate days playing for the NCAA Champion Wisconsin Badgers, the talented forward has been ripping shots to the back of the net with ease.

-Knight has medaled in the IIHF World Women’s Championships nine times (7 of them gold).
-She has also led Team USA to three straight Olympic finals, scoring two silvers (2010, 2014) and one gold (2018) in a nail-biting shootout.
+Knight has medaled in the IIHF World Women’s Championships nine times, seven of those being gold.
+She has also led the United States women’s ice hockey team to three straight Olympic finals, scoring two silvers (2010, 2014) and one gold (2018) in a nail-biting shootout.

 7. Lexi Thompson, Golf